kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 ### Version Skew Strategy

 - For kubelets: The feature is limited to the control plane, so the version skew with nodes (kubelets) doesn't matter.
-- For true workload controllers: Controllers running older versions continue to work with embedded PodGroups
+- For true workload[^1] controllers: Controllers running older versions continue to work with embedded PodGroups
 - For kube-apiserver: For the new API, the old version of components in particular kube-apiserver may not handle those.
 Thus, users should not set those fields before confirming all control-plane instances were upgraded to the version supporting those.
 - For kube-scheduler: This is purely kube-scheduler in-memory feature, so the skew doesn't really matter, since there is always only single kube-scheduler instance being a leader.